saisiddharthnandhakumar/MGO_Project/README.md

 - UI/UX design
 - Answering customer tickets.

 The issues I was curious about was why MyGovernmentOnline was receiving so many customer tickets over the phone and over feedback forms.
 I was not able to access phone records, but instead got the customer ticket data through the feedback forms.

+## Data Collection
+I initially wanted to get the customer ticket data from the JIRA rest API.
+However, when getting the JSON file with all the customer tickets, there seemed to be a problem

 ## Description Column Cleaning